ergoserv/handbook/guides/service_modules.md

 ## Introduction

-*Service Modules* is a solution to decompose business logic of the application from other layers of the application and make it a bit more modular.
+*Service Modules* is a solution to decouple the business logic of the application from other layers of the application and make it a bit more modular.

 Refer to [Command Objects](../guides/command_objects.md) if you are looking for *Service Objects*.